gnarf/jquery-requestAnimationFrame/README.md

 ## What is `requestAnimationFrame`?

-`requestAnimationFrame` is a [working draft spec](http://www.w3.org/TR/animation-timing/#requestAnimationFrame) that attempts to improve our animation performace by better syncing up with the frame rate of the browser.
+`requestAnimationFrame` is a [W3C spec](http://www.w3.org/TR/animation-timing/#requestAnimationFrame) (at [Candidate Recommendation](http://www.w3.org/2005/10/Process-20051014/tr.html#q74) level) that attempts to improve our animation performace by better syncing up with the frame rate of the browser.
 For more information, read this article on [Jank Busting](http://www.html5rocks.com/en/tutorials/speed/rendering/)

 ## Why should I use it?